kmain4/docker-openworld/README.md

 ## Usage

-Clone this repository for quick usage.
+Clone this repository for quick usage with `docker-compose up` command.

 ### Mods

-To configure automatic mod list management from steam workshop, create a mods.txt file and poulate your mod ID's line by line.
+To configure automatic mod list management from steam workshop, create a mods.txt and/or mod_whitelist.txt in the mounted openworld directory and poulate your mod ID's line by line.
 An example of this file will be provided in this document.

 ```txt
 2773943594